babbel/publish-build-metadata/README.md

 ### When custom Commit SHA

-Some times you might trigger an automatic build which fetches a different branch.
-In such case `GITHUB_SHA` differse from actual Commit SHA that the build is working on.
+Sometimes you might trigger an automatic build which fetches a different branch.
+In such case `GITHUB_SHA` differs from actual Commit SHA that the build is working on.

 In such case you can override `GITHUB_SHA` by passing extra parameter: